shunty-gh/AdventOfCode2019/README.md

 $> cd <project_root>
 ```

-To run code for current day:
+To run code for current day (if we're still in December):
 ```csharp
 $> dotnet run
 ```